An almost full embedding of the category of graphs into the category of abelian groups: Embedding of the category of graphs

-Again this agrees with (b) since for $X$ nonempty and countable, $\textup{id}_X$ is the terminal element of $[X]$.
-A map $f:X\to Y$ induces, by taking images, a map $[X]\to[Y]$, which in turn induces a map $\bar{G}f$ of colimits. \end{itemize} \end{definition}
+Where $[X]$ denotes the category of inclusions whose objects are countable subgraphs $C\subseteq X$.
+This is clear sinnce $[X]$ is isomorphic to a cofinal subcategory of $\Gamma\downarrow X$.
+A map $X\to Y$ induces, by taking images, a map $[X]\to[Y]$, which in turn induces a map $Gf$ of colimits.

 \rem The only reason we need to include infinite subgraphs in $[X]$ is that we want this poset to be countably directed to apply Lemma \ref{lemma-limits-zs} in the proof of Theorem \ref{theorem-embedding-graphs}.
-All statements of this section except \ref{lemma-limits-zs}, \ref{theorem-embedding-graphs} and \ref{corollary-embedding-graphs} hold when we restrict $\Gamma$ and $[X]$ to finite graphs.
-In the next section we discuss the properties of the functor $G_{fin}$ obtained this way.
+All statements of this section except \ref{lemma-limits-zs} and \ref{theorem-embedding-graphs} hold when we restrict $\Gamma$ and $[X]$ to finite graphs.
+In the next section we discuss the properties of the functor $G_{fin}$ obtained by means of finite graphs.

-We need a closer look at the structure of the groups $\bar{G}X$ for $X$ in $\Gamma$.
+We need a closer look at the structure of the groups $GX$ for $X$ in $\Gamma$.